 An engineer evaluates the subgrade’s readiness for geogrid installation.
 It involves gauging elevations and analyzing unsuitable materials.
 Proof rolling can be employed to locate weak areas, and ruts can be smoothed out by backdragging.

-Achieving a smooth grade can be challenging in soft grounds such as swamps or peat.
-In such cases, prioritize creating positive drainage away from the construction zone.
-The subgrade must be free of any damaging debris.
+In soft terrain like peat or wetlands, achieving a smooth slope can be difficult.
+In these cases, priority should be given to establishing adequate drainage away from the construction zone.
+The subgrade must be free of destructive debris.

 Geogrid rolls adjacent to each other should overlap at sides and ends as per specified guidelines.
 Overlaps should be ‘shingled’ in the direction of the fill to prevent peeling.
 Consider starting with rolls at the far end of the coverage area and working toward the fill placement point.

-Use sharp shears or a utility knife to cut geogrids around curves, manhole covers, or other obstructions.
-Ensure clean, precise cuts to avoid fraying.
-Always wear gloves and eye protection when cutting.
+Utilize sharp shears or a utility knife to trim geogrids around curves, manhole covers, or other obstacles.
+Ensure that cuts are clean and precise to prevent fraying.
+Wearing gloves and eye protection is always advised when cutting.

 The first lift of aggregate fill over the geogrid should be 150mm (6 inches) thick at the minimum.
 A thicker layer can help avoid rutting on soft ground surfaces.
-This initial lift thickness is crucial as it provides a stable base for subsequent layers and helps prevent damage to the geogrid.
+This initial lift thickness is important because it helps keep the geogrid from getting damaged and gives later layers a firm foundation

-The aggregate fill can be dumped directly onto the geogrid.
-Rubber-tired trucks can be driven over the geogrid at low speeds (less than 5 mph) to dump fill as they move forward.
+On competent subgrades, fill material should be placed adjacent to the geogrid and then pushed over it in a controlled manner, typically with a low-ground-pressure dozer.
+Direct dumping from a height can damage the geogrid.
+To place the fill, rubber-tired trucks can drive at low speeds (less than 5 mph) over the previously placed fill material as they move forward to dump the next load.
 The fill material should be evenly spread to maintain uniform contact with the geogrid, ensuring optimal performance and structural integrity.

 The next step involves the trucks backing up and dumping fill onto the previously placed layers.
 Be prudent in the case of very soft subgrades to avoid stressing the soil.
 A qualified geotechnical engineer can be consulted in such situations.